CascadeClassifier GPU / CPU Detection Mismatches (Bug #2067)

 - Assignee set to Marina Kolpakova

-Updated by Justin Van Horne 11 months ago
+Updated by Justin Van Horne over 12 years ago

 I was under the impression scaling must be a factor > 1; so this will not be true for GPU implementation?